WEBINAR

 ADD TO CALENDAR

-To educate attendees on challenges, shared decision making and health equity in hemophilia and introduce HYMPAVZI pen, dosage, administration, and real-world patient experience with HYMPAVZI.
+To educate attendees on challenges in hemophilia and introduce the HYMPAVZI pen, dosage, administration, and discuss representative patients started on HYMPAVZI.

 INDICATIONS AND USAGE